Amazon has a big carrot/stick going with KDP Select.

 Dannika Dark Paranormal

-Darcie Chan Main-stream Lit
+Darcie Chan Main-stream

 David Dalglish Fantasy